Optimise the use of Medication-Assisted Treatment (MAT)

 Clinicians sign up to one of our clinician-focused workshops by visiting – https://www.eventbrite.co.uk/e/129601875699

 All other stakeholders can sign up to a workshop by visiting – https://www.eventbrite.co.uk/e/129594734339

-Details of workshops on Standards 6-10 will follow.
+Details of workshops on Standards 6-10 can be downloaded here

 We are supporting partners achieve our MAT standards through a programme of quality improvement support.
 Learning and knowledge exchange is to be facilitated through informal networking/visits, formal workshops, presentations at conferences and national networking events.

 We also welcome examples to showcase partner and stakeholder developments such as the M.A.T.
 Quality Improvement initiative blogs featured here.

 The Medication Assisted Treatment (MAT) programme team provides direct support to help Alcohol and Drug Partnerships (ADPs) implement the ten MAT standards.

 The information below shows the work that we are doing with ADPs.